 We work hard to stay abreast of all the latest potential hacks and vulnerabilities across the software industry.
 We are active participants in numerous working groups and forums, and we maintain close contact with our platform partners security teams.
 We were one of a very small handful of businesses in Japan that suspended services during the “Heartbleed” vulnerability of 2014.
 Unlike some market participants, we were transparent about the issue, using social media and emails to keep users informed.
 The biggest tech companies are often patched before vulnerabilities are disclosed.

 In the case of Heartbleed, Moneytree deployed new SSL certificates for our servers and clients (user devices), which included submitting an updated version of Moneytree to the App Store.
 We ultimately only resumed service after confirming all our partners had patched their security as well.

 Author: Ross Sharrott

-CTO & Co-founder of Moneytree KK.
+CTO & Co-founder of Moneytree.
 Originally from New Jersey, Ross has spent the past 14 years in Tokyo.
 He is an influential technologist, often called upon to articulate global technical best practice to key players in Japan and Australia.